Robert Skidelsky: Russia

-In March 2014, it was reported that Skidelsky was a director on the board of the Russian state-owned company Rusnano Capital.
-After Russia annexed Crimea in 2014, Skidelsky declined to resign from Rusnano, criticised sanctions that targeted Russia and argued that the Russian-speaking parts of Ukraine should be given an opportunity to separate from Ukraine.

-Between 2016 and 1 January 2022, Skidelsky was a non-executive director on the board of Russian oil company Russneft.
+Following Russia's seziure of Crimea, Skidelsky argued that Russia's proposal for a neutral Ukraine and a federal system guaranteeing the minority rights of Russian speakers 'should be seriously and urgently tested'.

 On 28 February 2022, he signed a letter to the Financial Times on the subject of Ukraine, along with David Owen and others, that stated: "NATO governments have rightly said they are willing to address Russia's security concerns, but then say in the same breath that Russia has no legitimate security concerns because NATO is a purely defensive alliance.
 Whether we like it or not, a NATO that now borders Russia and could in future border even more of Russia is seen by Russia as a security concern."

 On 17 April 2022, he argued against Finland's joining NATO and shortly after against the imposition of economic sanctions on Russia following the invasion of Ukraine.
+In June 2023 Skidelsky attended a reception held by Russian embassy in London and later explained he wanted to show "respect and affection for the Russian people on their national day, especially in these circumstances".

 Awards

-The second volume of Skidelsky's three-volume biography of John Maynard Keynes The Economist as Saviour, 1920–1937 won the Wolfson History Prize in 1992.
-The third volume Fighting for Britain, 1937–1946 won the Duff Cooper Prize in 2000, the James Tait Black Memorial Prize for biography in 2001, the Arthur Ross Book Award for international relations in 2002 and the Lionel Gelber Prize for International Relations and was shortlisted for the Samuel Johnson Prize for non-fiction writing in 2001.
+The second volume of Skidelsky's three-volume biography of John Maynard Keynes, The Economist as Saviour, 1920–1937, won the Wolfson History Prize in 1992.
+The third volume, Fighting for Britain, 1937–1946, won the Duff Cooper Prize in 2000, the James Tait Black Memorial Prize for biography in 2001, the Arthur Ross Book Award for international relations in 2002 and the Lionel Gelber Prize for International Relations, it was also shortlisted for the Samuel Johnson Prize for non-fiction writing in 2001.

 Personal life

-Skidelsky has two sons, Edward Skidelsky, a lecturer in philosophy at the University of Exeter; and William Skidelsky, a journalist and author of Federer and Me: A Story of Obsession.
+Skidelsky has two sons and a daughter, Edward Skidelsky, a senior lecturer in philosophy at the University of Exeter; William Skidelsky, a journalist and author of Federer and Me: A Story of Obsession, and Juliet Skidelsky a school teacher.